 When he got through swearing, Charles told him, "Well, I came out here to do this job.
 If you don't want me to do it, I'll go back to town."

-When he said that, Mr. Mosslander thought we'll show this kid what he's up against.
-So he asked him, "Do you think you can unload it?"
+Mr. Mosslander asked Charles, "Do you think you can unload it?"

 Charles said, "That's what I came out here to do."

-So he said, "Okay," he told him where he could bunk down for the night and said, "In the morning I'll let you try."
+Mosslander said, "Okay," and told him where he could bunk down for the night saying, "In the morning I'll let you try."